A Companion to Hume

 "Blackwell's fortieth Companion to Philosophy is a splendid and long-overdue Companion to Hume, expertly pulled together by Elizabeth Radcliffe, a former editor of the journal Hume Studies.
 Although the Blackwell Companions are promoted as a student reference series, this particular volume is clearly of considerable value to serious scholars as well."
 (Religion in the Age of Enlightenment, December 2010)"One distinctive feature of this Blackwell Companion to Hume is that it attempts to be more careful than is common with books of its sort to mark a distinction between explicating Hume's own ideas and arguments, and assessing their relevance to present-day philosophical discussion."
 (Notre Dame Philosophical Reviews, February 2009)

-"[The book is] highly approachable, well-organized, andin a field where a lot is publisheda distinctive addition.
-A book for academic and specialist libraries almost exclusively."
+"[The book is] highly approachable, well-organized, andin a field where a lot is publisheda distinctive addition."
 (Reference Reviews, Issue 7 2008)

 –Kenneth Winkler, Yale University